Halloween Havoc (1999): Aftermath

 The following night on Nitro, Sting declared that he has never agreed to defend the title and called J. J. Dillon to the ring to explain.
 Dillon announced the title was being vacated due to Sting's attack on referee Charles Robinson during the unsanctioned match and announced a tournament for the vacant title to conclude at the following month's Mayhem pay-per-view event.
-Later that night, Goldberg defends his WCW United States Heavyweight Championship match against and lost to Bret Hart, after Kevin Nash, Scott Hall and Sid Vicious attacked and cost Goldberg for the U.S. Heavyweight Championship match.
+Later that night, Goldberg defended his WCW United States Heavyweight Championship against and lost to Bret Hart, after Kevin Nash, Scott Hall and Sid Vicious attacked and cost Goldberg for the U.S. Heavyweight Championship match.